 Lessons learnt from previous attempts:

-Nandini gave her first attempt in 2013 but without a proper guidance and preparation.
+Nandini gave her first attempt in 2013 but without proper guidance and preparation.
 She couldn’t clear the prelims exam.
-But she wasn’t disheartened and decided that a proper guidance and strategy would help her clear the IAS exam.
+But she wasn’t disheartened and decided that proper guidance and strategy would help her clear the IAS exam.

 During her preparation for the second UPSC civil services exam attempt in 2014, Nandini started working as an Assistant Engineer with the Karnataka Public Works Department.
 This time, she started with basic books like NCERTs and the newspapers.
 Her optional subject was Kannada Literature.
 According to Nandini, she enjoyed the process of preparing for the optional subject because reading Kannada literature was a hobby she had nurtured since her childhood and she simply loved it.
 Even though she worked hard and crossed the mains barrier, her marks were not good enough to secure an IAS.
 She got selected for the IRS (Customs and Excise).

 She had to leave unanswered 6 questions in GS Paper I, 8 questions in GS Paper II, 6 questions in GS Paper III, 2 case studies in the Ethics paper and 1 question each in the two optional papers.